arborworkflows/arbordock/README.md

 * Start a `girder_worker` Celery worker and point it and the Worker plugin settings to use the same task queue.
 * From any folder you have write access to (you must be admin), select "Add tasks" from the actions menu.
 * Enter "kitware/arbordock" as the image name and click Run.
-* When that task completes, navigate to a created task item and select "Run task" from the actions menu.
+Wait for the task to complete, which could take a few minutes.
+* Upload `anolis.phy` (tree) and `anolis.csv` (character matrix) into Girder.
+* Go to "Phylogenetic signal" from the Tasks page in the left sidebar.
-* Fill in the task parameters and click Run.
+* Fill in the task parameters (enter a column name from the character matrix such as "SVL" for the column parameter) and click Run.
+* Click "View output item" under "Outputs" on the task page to see the resulting model fit parameters.